DmitryAndreev10/MSDS-6306/README.md

 #### Unit 1 - Using R for basic math operations, random number generation, vector operations, creating a Data Science profile

-#### Unit 2 - Creating an RMarkdown document and formatting it, creating scatter plots,
+#### Unit 2 - Creating an RMarkdown document and formatting it, creating scatter plots

 #### Unit 3

 #### Unit 4

+Note: Each Unit folder has a txt and R file containing my progress through the assigned modules in the R Swirl script.

 For any questions or concerns regarding this repository please contact Dmitry Andreev at DmitryAndreev10@gmail.com